jarmo/candalf/README.md

 EOF
 ```

-Again pretty straightforward - standard statements for `set -e` and `set -x` are added
+Again pretty straightforward - standard boiler-place code in the header of the
-and then the important part of running `apt` commands for upgrading the system packages.
+script and then the important part of running `apt` commands for upgrading the system packages.
 It's always a good idea to do this on a new system before doing anything else.

 Let's add this spell into our spell book script otherwise it will not be cast: